Skip to main content

 Use Cases

-• Populating a portfolio GitHub repo with a realistic-looking commit history
+• Populating a portfolio GitHub repo with a realistic-looking conventional commit history

 • Recording a git workflow screencast without exposing real project commits

-• Creating slide-deck screenshots showing feature branches and fix commits
+• Creating slide-deck screenshots that show a believable feature branch and fix log

 Tips